Diary of Robert Russell Walker, 1941-1945 - Part 6

 Type of fighting

-The way the 2/30 bashed them at Gemas
+The way the 2/30 bashed them at Gemas.

-Directing the Arty fire on the Mortars
+Directing the Arty fire on to the Mortars

 The night of withdrawal from Gemas